Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Wind swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
 The first time that you lose life before the end of your next turn, create a huge burst of billowing air.
-The first time that you lose life before the start of your next turn, make an Agility attack against all creatures within 20 feet of you, including yourself.
+The first time that you lose life before the start of your next turn, make an Agility attack against all creatures within 4 tiles of you, including yourself.
 If you hit, deal 1d6 + Presence fire damage.
 If you miss, they suffer the effects at half efficacy.

 If you have at least 4 stacks of fire exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.